arsengit67/homework/README.md

-To view homework go to src folder
-In scr folder there are packages assigned to different assignments
+To view homework go to src folder there are packages for different assignments